queirozfcom/rachinations/README.md

 ## Usage

-All you need to do is write your diagram in a file whose name ends in `.rb` and run it using ruby.
+All you need to do is write your diagram in a file whose name ends in `.rb` and run it using the `ruby` command.

 ### Examples